-R1006.6 Solid fuel burning appliances and fireplaces.
-Solid fuel burning appliances and fireplaces shall be provided with tight fitting metal or ceramic glass doors, and:
+R1006.6 Solid fuel-burning appliances and fireplaces.
+Solid fuel-burning appliances and fireplaces shall be provided with tight-fitting metal or ceramic glass doors, and:

-1. A source from outside the structure of primary combustion air, connected to the appliance as per manufacturer's specification.
+1. A source from outside the structure of primary combustion air, connected to the appliance in accordance with manufacturer's specification.
 The air inlet shall originate at a point below the fire box.
-The duct shall be 4 inches or greater in diameter, not exceed 20 feet in length, and be installed as per manufacturer's instructions; or
+The duct shall be 4 inches (102 mm) or greater in diameter, not exceed 20 feet (6096 mm) in length, and be installed in accordance with manufacturer's instructions; or